demianriccardi/CrysENM/README.md

 Fortran 90 toolkit for application of elastic network models to proteins in the crystalline state.
 I wrote this as a NLM postdoctoral trainee in the laboratory of George N. Phillips, Jr from 2007-2010.
 It is in need of some TLC (not TLS, wink).
-TODO: Refactor, reduce, write testing framework, remove compiler dependencies.
+TODO: Refactor, reduce, write testing framework, remove compiler dependencies, expand.

 Dependencies: